-&lt;sup>8 The requirements to adopt such a rejection are stringent.
+8 The requirements to adopt such a rejection are stringent.
 The State legislation must "(1) cit[e] the authority of this subsection; (2) declar[e] the election of such State that this subpart shall not apply, as of a date certain, to such civil action in the State; and (3) contain ... no other provisions."
 20 U.S.C. § 7945(b).
-Needless to say, there is no Maryland statute that satisfies these requirements.
+There is no Maryland statute that satisfies these requirements.

-employee.
-CJ § 5-518(d); Neal v.
-Baltimore City Bd. of School Comm'rs., 467 Md.
-399, 404-06 (2020).
-Where a local county board employee is acting within the scope of employment, and without malice or gross negligence, they will not be personally liable.
-CJ § 5-518(e).
-Any judgment rendered against a local county board employee (acting within the scope of employment and without gross negligence or malice) shall be levied against the local county board only and may not be executed against the local county board employee.
-CJ § 5-518(h).
-This provides teachers in Dorchester County, and across Maryland, with a right of indemnification, but not immunity from suit.
-Bd. of Educ. of Prince George's Cnty. v.
+§ 5-518(h).9 This provides teachers in Dorchester County, and across Maryland, with a right of indemnification, but not immunity from suit.
+Bd. of Educ. of Prince George's Cty. v.
 Marks-Sloan, 428 Md.
 1, 13 (2012) (holding that CJ § 5-518 provides indemnification).

-We hold that, under the facts of this case, the teachers' right of indemnification under CJ § 5-518 is less protection as compared to their right of immunity under the Coverdell Act.
+We hold that, under the facts of this case, the teachers' right of indemnification under CJ § 5-518 offers them less protection than their right of immunity under the Coverdell Act.
 See, e.g., Marks-Sloan, 428 Md. at 27 (explaining that indemnification is a lesser protection than complete immunity from liability).
-An immunity provision provides broader protection because it acts as a bar to a lawsuit and the accompanying discovery process, whereas an indemnification provision allows a plaintiff to recover, and then shifts the financial burden away from the tortious defendant.
-As a result, we hold that the Coverdell Act immunity applies and preempts the teachers' statutory right to indemnification from the local county board under CJ § 5-518.
+An immunity provision provides broader protection because it acts as a bar to a lawsuit and the accompanying discovery process, whereas an indemnification provision allows a plaintiff to recover, and then shifts the financial burden away from the liable defendant.
+As a result, we hold that the federal Coverdell Act immunity applies and preempts the teachers' state statutory right to indemnification under CJ § 5-518.